Skip to main content

 2. Staking Rewards

-• Description: Staking rewards are distributed to Bitcoin and CORE token holders who stake and delegate their tokens with Validators on the Core network.
+• Description: Staking rewards are distributed to Bitcoin and CORE token holders who stake and delegate their tokens with Core Validators.
 This staking not only helps secure the network through the Delegated Proof of Stake (DPoS) component of the Satoshi Plus consensus but also enables token holders to participate in network governance.

 3. Validator Rewards